Love-Friday/Profit-and-Loss-Statement-Financial-Analysis/README.md

  - Operating Margin= 1.513 × 100= 151.3%

   ### Analyzing Financial Ratios:

-I used the summarized data to calculate critical financial ratios such as Gross Profit Margin, Operating Margin, and Net Profit Margin.
-These ratios provided a clear view of the company’s profitability, efficiency, and cost management.
+  I used the summarized data to calculate key financial ratios such as Gross Profit Margin, Operating Margin, and Net Profit Margin:
+  - Gross Profit Margin:

 #### Interpretation of Operating Margin:
 An operating margin of 151.3% indicates that the Operating Profit (EBIT) is more than one and a half times the Revenue, which seems very high and might be an unusual figure.
 This could suggest that the operating costs (such as COGS, depreciation, or operating expenses) are very low compared to revenue, or that there might be some other specific factors affecting the calculation.